-Audit Wales Previously Wales Audit Office (WAO) - A body that independently examines the activities of the Council.

-Accumulated absences

-Actuary

-The Code of Practice requires an adjustment for accumulated absences which gives a monetary value to the cost of holidays accrued by staff but not taken at the end of the financial year.
-The net effect of this adjustment is reversed from the accounts.
+- Audit Wales Previously Wales Audit Office (WAO) A body that independently examines the activities of the Council. - Accumulated The Code of Practice requires an adjustment for accumulated absences which gives a monetary value to the cost of holidays accrued by staff but not taken at the end of the financial year.
+The net effect of this adjustment is reversed from the accounts. - Actuary An actuary is someone who works with complex mathematical models to predict the likelihood of future years.
+Their skills are used to work out insurance and pension fund valuations, taking into account relevant factors such as trends in insurance claims and life expectancy. - Cash flow statement This statement summarises the movements in cash during the year for both revenue activities and capital activities. - CIPFA/LASAAC CIPFA/LASAAC is the body that sets the Code of Practice on Local Authority Accounting in the United Kingdom.

-The chock of the day defined to reverse a front the decoding

-An actuary is someone who works with complex mathematical models to predict the likelihood of future years.
-Their skills are used to work out insurance and pension fund valuations, taking into account relevant factors such as trends in insurance claims and life expectancy.

-Cash flow statement This statement summarises the movements in cash during the year for both revenue activities and capital activities.

-CIPFA/LASAAC CIPFA/LASAAC is the body that sets the Code of Practice on Local

-Authority Accounting in the United Kingdom.

-Comprehensive income and expenditure statement

-This accounts records day to day spending and income on items such as salaries and wages, the running costs of services and the financing of capital expenditure.
+Comprehensive income and expenditure statement This accounts records day to day spending and income on items such as salaries and wages, the running costs of services and the financing of capital expenditure.
 It shows the accounting cost in the year, in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.

-Componentisation Accounting standards require that assets are split into separate components where there are significant differences in the life of elements of the assets which would have a significant effect on the depreciation costs.

-Contingent asset This is a possible asset that arises from past events but whose existence will only be confirmed after an uncertain future.

-Contingent liability This is a possible obligation that may arise from past events and whose existence will be confirmed by the occurrence of uncertain future events.

-This analysis is designed to provide a more direct link between the Council's budgeted spend and the figures reported under generally accepted accounting practices.
-It provides a link between management information and the figures included in the sheet date.
+- Componentisation Accounting standards require that assets are split into separate components where there are significant differences in the life of elements of the assets which would have a significant effect on the depreciation costs. - Contingent asset This is a possible asset that arises from past events but whose existence will only be confirmed after an uncertain future. - Contingent liability This is a possible obligation that may arise from past events and whose existence will be confirmed by the occurrence of uncertain future events. - Expenditure and funding analysis This analysis is designed to provide a more direct link between the Council's budgeted spend and the figures reported under generally accepted accounting practices.
+It provides a link between management information and the figures included in the Comprehensive Income and Expenditure Statement. - Fair value This is the estimated value of an asset or liability at the balance sheet date.
 The fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.